quicwg/base-drafts/draft-ietf-quic-http.md

 ### Reserved Stream Types {#stream-grease}

-Stream types of the format `0x1f * N` for non-zero values of N are reserved to exercise the requirement that unknown types be ignored.
+Stream types of the format `0x1f * N + 0x21` for integer values of N are reserved to exercise the requirement that unknown types be ignored.
 These streams have no semantics, and can be sent when application-layer padding is desired.
 They MAY also be sent on connections where no data is currently being transferred.
 Endpoints MUST NOT consider these streams to have any meaning upon receipt.

 The payload and length of the stream are selected in any manner the implementation chooses.